Montserrat Caballé: Recordings

 Caballé recorded extensively throughout her long career and made many notable recordings of complete operas as well as recital albums.
 After a number of recordings early in her career for RCA Victor Red Seal, Caballé also recorded for EMI, Decca, and Philips among other labels.
-She left a "vast discography" of her major roles, including Aida, conducted by Riccardo Muti, Elisabetta in Don Carlo conducted by Carlo Maria Giulini, Fiordiligi in Mozart's Così fan tutte with Colin Davis, Liù in Turandot alongside Joan Sutherland and Pavarotti, conducted by Zubin Mehta, and Salome with Erich Leinsdorf.
+She left a "vast discography" of her major roles, including Aida, conducted by Riccardo Muti, Elisabetta in Don Carlo conducted by Carlo Maria Giulini, Fiordiligi in Mozart's Così fan tutte with Colin Davis, Tosca with Colin Davis alongside José Carreras, Liù in Turandot alongside Joan Sutherland and Pavarotti, conducted by Zubin Mehta, and Salome with Erich Leinsdorf.
 She recorded many bel canto and Rossini roles.
 Recital recordings include a Puccini collection with Charles Mackerras, a Strauss collection with Leonard Bernstein, and duets with Shirley Verrett.
-She performed the soprano solo in Verdi's Requiem with John Barbirolli.
+She recorded the soprano solo in Verdi's Requiem with John Barbirolli in 1969, and Zubin Mehta in 1980.